albayati4/Cypress_GitHub_Page_Testing/README.md

     });
   ```

-- I used `homePage.getExpectedLocator.should("be.visible")` to check if a button is clickable.
+- I used `homePage.getExpectedLocator.should("be.visible")` or loginPage to check if a something is visible.

-- I used `homePage.getExpectedLocator.type('expected input') ` or LoginPage to type anything in the input fields.
+- I used `homePage.getExpectedLocator.type('expected input') ` or loginPage to type anything in the input fields.

 ### _Screenshots_